ryan2625/c1101-peripheral/README.md

     ...
 }
 ```
-> Note: This functionality has been refactored into helper functions in main.cpp
+> Note: This functionality has been refactored into helper functions in main.cpp.
 ### Determining spi_device_polling_transmit parameters
 - cc1101
     - The device name we created earlier in our process.